danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-base64-encode-and-decode-strings-in-swift.md

 ## The basics

-Base64-encoding strings in Swift is very easy.
-You just have to convert the string to data, then encode that data with `base64EncodedString()`:
+You can use `base64EncodedString()` to Base64-encode a `String`'s data value in Swift:

 ```swift
 let string = "Let's encode this string"
 let encoded = string.data(using: .utf8)?.base64EncodedString()
 ```

-To decode a Base64 encoded string, you just have to convert it to data, then create a string from the decoded data:
+To decode a Base64 encoded string, convert it to data, then create a string from the data:

 ```swift
 guard let data = Data(base64Encoded: self) else { return nil }
 return String(data: data, encoding: .utf8)
 ```

-Note that both encoding and decoding can fail, which means that they return optional strings.
+Both encoding and decoding can fail, which means that they both return optional strings.

 ## Extending String

-Although the above operations are very easy and straightforward, I prefer to use more convenient and readable extensions, to avoid having to write the same code over and over.
+Although the above operations are straightforward, I prefer to use more convenient and readable extensions, to avoid having to write the same code over and over.

-To Base64 encode and devode strings, I just wrap the logic in a `String` extension:
+To Base64 encode and decode strings, I just wrap the logic in a `String` extension:

 ```swift
 extension String {